 Public blockchains are not governed by anyone.
 Regulators are trying to control this change.
 Putting guard rails is ok, but there is opposition by existing technologies that will be replaced by these new systems.

-Bitcoin is the most well known and the most profound application of public blockchains, and the foundation of “self-sovereign” digital money.
+The cryptocurrency Bitcoin is the most well known and the most profound application of public blockchains, and the foundation of “self-sovereign” digital money.
 Bitcoin operates as a single, decentralized institution.
 Instead of relying on accountants, regulators, and governments, Bitcoin relies on a global network of peers to enforce rules.